phetsims/qa/issue-templates/rc-test-template.md

 This sim supports keyboard navigation.
 Please make sure it works as intended on all platforms by itself and with a screen reader.

+<h3>Final Requests</h3>

+- [ ] If this sim is in [this list](https://github.com/phetsims/perennial/blob/master/data/accessibility), make an issue in [website](https://github.com/phetsims/website) to ask if PhET research page links need updating.
+Please assign to @terracoda and @emily-phet.

 <hr>

 </details>